-I practiced this meditation several times and then recorded it more than once.
-However, it’s still not visually or verbally perfect.
-Nonetheless, I believe it in some measure conveys the divine love and healing power that wants to reach through all of us into the world.
-I offer it as a gift for the new year.
+I recorded this meditation more than once.
+It’s still not visually or verbally perfect.
+One of the slides includes images of three people, all of them white (including the image of Jesus).
+If I were to redo this video, I would include more diverse images.
+Nonetheless, even with its limitations, I hope this guided meditation communicates in some measure the divine love and healing power that wants to reach through all of us into the world.
+I offer it as a gift.

 I pray that it may it be a blessing to you, and that it may help you be a blessing to others.
 With love and gratitude for you,

 About the images in the video: I took the photo of trees, ground, and sky at Woolman Hill Quaker retreat center in Deerfield, MA.
 Other photos used in the video were uploaded from Unsplash.com, and feature the work of Simon Rae, Denny Muller, Jon Tyson, and Rosie Fraser.
 The image of Jesus is a detail from the painting “Jesus and the Rich Young Ruler” by Carl Heinrich Bloch (19th century).
 I made the quilted wall hanging which hangs on the wall, the image of which is at the end of the video and on the About page of this blog.

 Below is information about two books I’ve written about the spiritual life.

 A Guide to Faithfulness Groupsexplains what faithfulness is and how it can be cultivated by small groups that practice ways to listen inwardly together for divine guidance, a practice that holds great potential for supporting individuals of any faith in allowing the work of the Spirit to become manifest through them and their communities.